(Update 2022-11-21: Updated some phrasings and numbers)

 Tax-free gifts in 2020 due to Corona

-In 2020 employers can give employees an extra tax-free gift for a value of up to 1000 kr including VAT.
+In 2020 employers can give employees an extra tax-free gift for a value of up to 1000 kr including VAT (2000 kr in 2021).
 We use the same definition of “value” as for Christmas gifts above.

 As with the tax-free Christmas gift, this rule applies to all employees regardless of legal entity, but not for the owners themselves in EFs and HBs.